How ruby_memcheck Finds Memory Leaks in Native Gems

 There are several possible cases we have to consider to determine whether an allocation stack is a false positive or a memory leak we want to report.

-2. If the native gem calls back into Ruby (such as rb_funcall to call a Ruby method, or rb_raise to raise an error), then it should be rejected as a false positive.
-The ruby_memcheck gem maintains a list of functions that cause the native gem to call back into Ruby.
+to raise an error), then it should be rejected as a false positive.
+The ruby_memcheck gem maintains a list of functions that cause the native gem to call back into Ruby. - Leaks in the

 Limitations